Kenya Beach Safaris - It's More Than Sun and Sand

 Kenya Beach or Wildlife Safari?

-Kenya has tens of splendid beaches of all known colours, shapes and sizes: Their powdery soft-sand landscapes vary from white to golden tones of various shades.
-They dot a picturesque 590-kilometre-long Indian Ocean coastline between clear blue Indian Ocean waters and sank coral reefs with amazing marine life; and green sea-side forests or urban centres and ancient villages on the other.
+Kenya's beaches are of all known colours, shapes and sizes.
+Their powdery soft-sand landscapes vary from white to golden tones of various shades.
+They dot a picturesque 590-kilometre-long Indian Ocean coastline that delineates clear blue ocean waters and sank coral reefs with amazing marine life from green sea-side forests or urban centres and ancient villages.
+Travel fans' and expert lists of top beaches in Africa, and globally, often include some popular Kenyan beach resorts.

 Kenya's Beach Safari Hotspots

-The Kenya beach safari scene is divided into two circuits or zones, namely; the North-Coast and South-Coast.
+The Kenya beach safari scene is divided into two zones or circuits , namely; the North-Coast and South-Coast.
 Mombasa, a 1200-year-old island city and Kenya's second largest after Nairobi is the point of departure.
-Mombasa is the original Kenya beach holiday town.
-It has beautiful beaches too besides many unique attractions.
-However, the City has grown more business-like thanks to its busy seaport.
-But, it still pulls in its diehard fans and new holidaymakers.
+Indeed Mombasa is Kenya's original beach holiday town.
+It is home to several beaches too, besides many unique attractions.
+Although it still pulls in its diehard fans and new holiay makers, the City has over time grown more business-like thanks to its busy seaport.

-Each zone has its loyal band of fans, both local and foreign.
-As expected, either band is convinced and loud about the greatness of its choice.
+Each of Kenya's two beach circuits has its loyal band of fans, both local and foreign.
+As expected, each fan-base is convinced and loud about the greatness of its choice.
 Diani is the hotspot in the South-coast.
-It is a long white sand beach stretching for kilometres on end beside Ukunda Town in Kwale County.
-Diani has been voted as Africa's best beach destination many times over.
+It is a powdery, white sand beach stretching for kilometres on end off Ukunda Town in Kwale County.
+It has on many occasions been voted as Africa's best beach destination.

 What to do on Kenya's Beaches

 Holiday life along the Kenyan coast moves at a modest pace.
-You may spend time relaxing on the beach or hotel or doing water sports.
+You may spend time idling on the beach or hotel or enjoying water sports.
 Sailing, game fishing, windsurfing, water skiing, kite surfing, scuba diving and snorkelling are popular among the more adventurous visitors.
 Skydiving and paddle boarding count among the trendier things you can do.

 If you prefer not to play on the water, you can play golf on courses situated along the coastline.